GitMirroring/gnuboot/site/docs/depthcharge/index.md

 x-toc-enable: true
 ...

-TODO: NUKE. depthcharge was dropped in recent releases.

-TODO: replace with uboot information.
-ARM has been dropped for now

-NOTE: this only applies to the older Libreboot 20160907 release

-TODO: NUKE! (this info is in the documentation provided by Libreboot 20160907)
+**Libreboot 20160907 only.
+This board was dropped in subsequent releases, but may be added again in the future.**

+**This documentation is retained from Libreboot 20160907, but it may also be prudent to check documentation from Libreboot 20160907 itself.
+It is included in the source code archive, for that release.**

 This section relates to the depthcharge payload used in libreboot.